ketralnis/pipelines-rs/README.md

     .into_iter().collect();
 ```

-Build the first 10 fibonacci numbers in parallel:
+Build the first 10 fibonacci numbers in parallel, then double them:

 ```rust
 use pipelines::Pipeline;